SupremeTechnopriest/react-idle-timer/README.md

 ```

 ### Messaging Strategies
-There are three messaging strategies that can be used. `broadcastChannel`, `localStorage` and `simulate`.
+There are three messaging strategies that can be used: `broadcastChannel`, `localStorage` and `simulate`.
 By default, the best strategy is chosen automatically.  `broadcastChannel` where it is supported and `localStorage` as a fallback.
 The `simulate` strategy is intended for use in test suites and is not considered during automatic strategy selection.

 You can override default selection by supplying a `type` parameter to the `crossTab` configuration.